Garry Fabian reviews the Suzuki Alto.

-The list of standard features, considering the price, is quite impressive, with central remote locking, power front windows (rear windows are manual), air conditioning, a good sound system, power steering, cup holder, ample storage pockets, sun visors, rear 50/50 split folding seats, luggage area cover, and engine immobilizer, making it a very well put together package.
+The list of standard features, considering the price, is quite impressive, with central remote locking, power front windows (rear windows are manual), air conditioning, a good sound system, power steering, rear 50/50 split folding seats, luggage area cover, and engine immobilizer, making it a very well put together package.

-While as with all small cars with small wheels the ride tends to be a little uncomfortable when encountering the inevitable “road furniture” or in plain English speed humps that seem to increasingly proliferate our suburban streets, the suspension is quite good and provides a comfortable ride, and good handling.
+While as with all small cars with small wheels the ride tends to be a little uncomfortable when encountering the inevitable “road furniture” or in plain English speed humps, the suspension is quite good and provides a comfortable ride, and good handling.

 Safety with six airbags, ABS brakes with ESP, side impact beams is reassuring – this nets the Alto with a 4 star ANCAP safety rating.